Table of Contents

 Using with xUnit/NUnit/MSTest

-AgentEval integrates naturally with test frameworks:
+AgentEval integrates naturally with evaluation frameworks:

 using AgentEval.MAF;